sergiu-burlacu/sergiu-burlacu/content/publication/dictator-salvador/index.md

 ---
-title: "Determinants of Prosocial Behaviors during Childhood: Evidence from El Salvador (Updated version available soon)"
+title: "Prosociality in variants of the dictator game: Evidence from children in El Salvador (Journal of Behavioral and Experimental Economics)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here